haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 Test is not a way to find bug, test is a way for us to make sure what we code is actually what we think/expect.

-Best case scenerio is test with real dependencies (real servives, real Redis, real MySQL, real Kafka, ...).
+Best case is test with real dependencies (real servives, real Redis, real MySQL, real Kafka, ...).
 But it's not easy way to setup yourself.

 The easier way is to use mocks.
 Mock all dependencies to test all possible edge cases you can think of.